 TGbn editor, please revise paragraph 13 in Section 37.7.3, the one preceding Figure 37-3, as follows:

 The UHR Co-BF joint NDP sounding sequence use the same sounding sequence as EHT TB sounding except that the initiating AP transmits the UHR NDP Announcement frame followed after a SIFS by EHT sounding NDPs transmitted simultaneously from both the initiating AP and responding AP.
-The UHR NDP Announcement frame shall only be sent to the responding AP and the non-AP UHR STAs associated with the initiating AP.
+The UHR NDP Announcement frame shall only be sent to the responding AP and the non-AP UHR STAs associated with the initiating AP. (#983)To obtain channel state information from its unassociated non-AP STA(s) by overhearing the EHT Compressed Beamforming/CQI frames, the responding AP shall use the PHY-TRIGGER.request primitive to configure its receiver module for the OBSS TB PPDU carrying in the EHT Compressed Beamforming/CQI frames.
 An example of a UHR Co-BF joint NDP sounding sequence initiated by AP1 is shown in Figure 37-3 (UHR Co-BF joint NDP sounding sequence initiated by AP1).

 Figure 37-3—UHR Co-BF joint NDP sounding sequence initiated by AP1